yaseminozkut/Team28---Make-Football-Great-Again---MFGA/README.md

 ## The Structure of Main Folder(Backend):

 ### controllers folder
+-  These hold all of the callback functions that each route will call
 ### models folder
 - Contains the mongoose models
 - For example, user.js is created for user model